 1) Get specific PWC insurance policy

 Most PWC policies will cover these three areas:

 Typically policies include deductibles for property damage, theft and medical payments.
 Most policies include liability limits, which vary by state.
 Liability coverage typically provides financial protection in case you are liable as a result of a covered accident.

 2) Each PWC needs to be insured

-If you own several PWCs, each one will need to be insured, but may not require its own policy.
+If you own several PWCs, each one will need to be insured, but may not require its own policy, as some boat insurance policies can be built to cover personal watercraft as well.
 Check with your agent to review your options.